 Today we are going to see ribbon pakoda with grounded rice batter and fried gram flour.
 The fried gram flour comes together quickly and there is no need for roasting the dal.
 Plus, it ensures a crispy texture also.
-The parboiled rice is soaked for 3 to 5 hours and then grounded in a wet grinder to a smooth batter.
-Then the grounded rice batter is mixed with fried gram flour and other basic ingredients we usually add to savoury dishes.
+The parboiled rice is soaked for 3 to 5 hours and then ground in a wet grinder to a smooth batter.
+Then the ground rice batter is mixed with fried gram flour and other basic ingredients we usually add to savoury dishes.
 For flavours we add red chillies, garlic and asafoetida powder.
 To make the ribbon pakodas extra crispy, I have added butter which we usually add to thenkuzhal and thattai and also for the lingering taste.
 If you are preparing the ribbon pakodas for a larger quantities, you can double or even triple the recipe.
-Because trust me when you are preparing the savouries, with the grounded rice batter it will give you a perfect result plus it is easy also when compared to the other dishes prepared with flours.
+Because trust me when you are preparing the savouries, with the ground rice batter it will give you a perfect result plus it is easy also when compared to the other dishes prepared with flours.
 The only difficult work is to grind the rice smoothly, which will take 20 to 30 minutes.
 Just be sure to soak the rice for 3 to 5 hours.
 The fried gram flour can be made in advance and stored in an air tight container.
 Now we will see the ribbon pakoda recipe in detail.

 Here is a short video for Ribbon Pakoda with Parboiled Rice.

 - Thukkada (Diamond chips)

 - Magizhampoo Thenkuzhal

 - Ribbon Pakoda

 Prep time : 1 hour

 Cook time : 45 minutes